 Information on the quality of Rockford nursing homes, New York City hospitals, dialysis clinics in Wichita, Kan., home health services in Portland, Ore.–or anywhere else in the country–is now available on mobile APPs for iPhones and Android phones through Sunlight Health.
 Delivering the latest data from government and private sources, Sunlight Health helps users be savvier health care consumers.
-In addition to information on health care facilities–hospitals, nursing homes, dialysis clinics and home health services–it also has Best Buy drug information from Consumer Reports and information on health care suppliers to help users find where the closest place to get crutches, wheel chairs, ventilators and other medical devices.
+In addition to information on health care facilities–hospitals, nursing homes, dialysis clinics and home health services–it also has Best Buy drug information from Consumer Reports and information on health care suppliers to help users find where the closest platinum machine review and other medical devices.

 Sunlight Health has a wealth of information to inform patients about options or warn them about potential problems.
-For example, CMS data in Sunlight Health shows that Pennsylvania Hospital in Center City, Philadelphia, does a poorer job than its peers at keeping blood sugar levels under control before surgery, which lowers the risk of complications, especially for patients with diabetes.
+For example, CMS data in Sunlight Health shows that Pennsylvania Hospital in Center City, Philadelphia, does a poorer job than its peers at keeping blood sugar levels under control before surgery with a vedda blood sugar remedy, which lowers the risk of complications, especially for patients with diabetes.
 Hahnemann University Hospital, some blocks away, has better than average ratings from CMS on heart failure mortality (that is, more patients survive).
 And Thomas Jefferson University Hospital, also in Center City Philadelphia, gets relatively poor marks for its treatment of pneumonia.

 The data in Sunlight Health, intended for informational purposes only and not to supplant the advice or guidance of health care professionals, comes from multiple sources.
 Facility and supplier data comes from the Center for Medicare and Medicaid’s Hospital Compare database and drug information comes from the Consumer Reports Health Best Buy Drugs ratings.
 Click here for more about the data and methodology used.